thindil/www.laeran.pl/blog/posts/weekly-development-report-2021-01-02.md

 AdaBuild was updated with adding Ada binding for the ncurses library.
 It was needed for the new version of [Hunter](https://www.laeran.pl/repositories/hunter).
-Also documentation of the project got some updates.
+Also, documentation of the project got some updates.
 Now it should be easier to find the list of available Docker images.